JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/PARAMETERS.md

 Description of available parameters in TimeCalibration example.
-Note that configuration/calibration filed can be obtained from PetWiki: http://koza.if.uj.edu.pl/petwiki/index.php/Default_settings_and_parameters_used_in_the_analyses
+Note that configuration/calibration files can be obtained from PetWiki: http://koza.if.uj.edu.pl/petwiki/index.php/Default_settings_and_parameters_used_in_the_analyses
 --------